25 terms you should know to understand the climate change conversation

 Methane is a natural gas comprising one carbon and four hydrogen atoms.
 It releases less carbon dioxide than other fossil fuels when burned, but is roughly 30 times as strong as CO2 in trapping heat in the atmosphere, making it an even greater climate change threat.
 The amount of methane being released into the atmosphere has more than doubled in the past 250 years because of forest fires, natural gas fracking, and mass-produced cattle for meat, and accounts for 20% of global warming, according to Yale Environment 360.

 Emissions refer to the expulsion of something (most commonly gases or radiation).
 When it comes to climate change, emissions might refer to smog over high-density cities like Los Angeles or greenhouse gases released by vehicles.
-Four major car companies in August defied President Donald Trump’s reduced emissions standards (37 miles per gallon, down from President Obama’s 54.5 miles per gallon standard) and signed a deal with California that self-imposes more stringent emissions standards.
+President Joe Biden is seeking to switch American drivers from gas guzzlers to cars that run on electricity, combating climate change through the creation of cheaper electric vehicles, in addition to tax credits and rebates to incentivize the transition.

 COP and UNFCCC

 Conference of the Parties (COP) is the decision-making entity of the United Nations Framework Convention on Climate Change (UNFCCC), an environmental treaty that took effect in May 1992.
 Annual meetings of the COP (begun in March 1995) negotiate the Kyoto Protocol, review the state of climate change and how countries are dealing with it, and decide to implement aspects of the convention.
 Today, every country in the world is part of the UNFCCC with the goal of drafting and meeting climate goals.
-A UNFCCC report in August 2019 outlined how various countries are reacting to its mandates and looked at the status of support for countries in achieving different climate goals.
+A UNFCCC report in August 2019 outlined how various countries are reacting to its mandates and looked at the status of support for countries in achieving different climate goals, while a 2021 virtual meeting emphasized the need for swift action on the part of the world's governments.